-And although the operating system and server software are free, that doesn't mean they aren't powerful.
+Ubuntu is one of the top free operating systems.
+The number of PCs, servers and virtual machines that have booted Ubuntu runs into the hundreds of millions.
+Although the operating system and server software are free, that doesn't mean they aren't powerful.
 The incredible CGI effects of the smash-hit movie Avatar were all generated using an Ubuntu-powered server farm.

 It may seem like a no-brainer to want to access this free, powerful software to run your own server.
 But you will need to make sure that your hardware is up to spec first.

-This is the very minimum that they believe the Ubuntu server can run at.
-In our opinion, the best performance requires at least 2GHz.
+For a standard installation, it is recommended that you have a processor that runs to at least 1GHz.
+This is the very minimum that the Ubuntu server can run at.
+In our opinion, the best performance requires at least 2 GHz dual core processor.
 This is especially true if you are planning to run more resource-intensive applications.